boisgera/POO-Java/Java-avance.md

 *If it looks like a duck, quacks like a duck, but needs batteries – you probably have the wrong abstraction*

-Héritage multiple ?
+Rappel : Héritage multiple ?
 -----------------------

-  - Jave ne permet pas d'héritage multiple
+  - Java ne permet pas d'héritage multiple

   - En remplacement, Java propose les **Interfaces** : propose une liste de méthodes *non implémentées*